Talwinder Singh Parmar: Militancy

-Bhindranwale's arrest

-Jarnail Singh Bhindranwale offered himself to the police for arrest on 20 September 1981, and was taken to a circuit house instead of prison.
-Shortly after Bhindranwale courted arrest, agitated Sikhs clashed with the police and paramilitary forces, resulting in the death of 18 protestors.

-On the day of his arrest, three armed men, from Babbar Khalsa, on a motorcycle opened fire using machine guns in a market in Jalandhar in retaliation, killing four people and injured twelve.
+On the day of his arrest, three armed men, from BKI, on a motorcycle opened fire using machine guns in a market in Jalandhar in retaliation, killing four people and injured twelve.
 The next day, in another incident at Tarn Taran one Hindu man was killed and thirteen people were injured.
-On 14 October 1981 Bhindranwale was released by the Punjab Police.
+On 14 October 1981 Bhindranwale would be released by Zail Singh.

 Murder charges and arrest

-On 19 November 1981, the Punjab Police were looking for Tarsem Singh Kalasinghian and his accomplices, when on the morning of 19 November 1981 an encounter took place at Daheru village in Ludhiana district in which Police Inspector Pritam Singh Bajwa and Constable Surat Singh of Jalandhar were gunned down.
+On 19 November 1981, the Punjab Police were looking for Tarsem Singh Kalasinghian and his accomplices, when an encounter took place at Daheru village in Ludhiana district in which Police Inspector Pritam Singh Bajwa and Constable Surat Singh of Jalandhar were gunned down.
 All of the militants hiding in a house of Amarjit Singh Nihang managed to escape.
-Among those named in the First Information Report (FIR) were Wadhawa Singh (present chief of Babbar Khalsa, now based in Pakistan), Talwinder Singh Parmar, Amarjit Singh Nihang, Amarjit Singh (Head Constable), Sewa Singh (Head Constable) and Gurnam Singh (Head Constable).
-This is believed to be the first act which gained Babbar Khalsa and its chief, Talwinder Singh Parmar, notoriety.
-In 1982, India issued a warrant for Talwinder Singh Parmar's arrest for six charges of murder, stemming from the killing of police officers.
+Among those named in the First Information Report (FIR) were Parmar, Wadhwa Singh.
+Amarjit Singh Nihang, Amarjit Singh (Head Constable), Sewa Singh (Head Constable) and Gurnam Singh (Head Constable).
+This is believed to be the first act which gained BKI and its chief, Parmar, notoriety.

+Parmar became BKI's leader in Canada in 1979.
+After Parmar's return to Canada in 1984 following his incarceration in West Germany for a year, he embarked on a nationwide tour to establish himself as the pro-leading Khalistani Sikh.
+On 15 July 1984, Parmar strongly urged Sikhs to "unite, fight and kill".

+In 1982, India issued a warrant for Parmar's arrest for six charges of murder, stemming from the killing of police officers and an Interpol alert would be issued.
 In 1983, he was arrested in Germany on charges of murdering two police officers in Punjab in 1981.
-Talwinder Singh Parmar went on a hunger strike in jail for his right to wear a turban and have vegetarian meals.
-Talwinder Singh Parmar was acquitted by German authorities and then returned to Canada.
+Parmar went on a hunger strike in jail for his right to wear a turban and have vegetarian meals.
+Parmar was acquitted by German authorities and then returned to Canada.
 India requested for his extradition from Canada, but the request was turned down, and Canada declined to extradite Singh to India.

+On 4 April 1985, Parmar would be wiretapped by Canadian Security Intelligence Service (CSIS) where he discussed a plot to assassinate Indian Prime Minister Rajiv Gandhi in the US with one Jang Singh.